 Lupus UK – national charity helping people with lupus.

-National Rheumatoid Arthritis Society (NRAS) – provide information and support for people with rheumatoid arthritis (RA) and juvenile idiopathic arthritis (JIA), their families, friends and carers, as well as health professionals with an interest in RA
+JIA @ NRAS – provide information and support for people with juvenile idiopathic arthritis (JIA), their families, friends and carers.

 Arthur’s Place -A magazine and social network for young adults with rheumatic conditions where you can find facts about arthritis, helpful tips and tools for dealing with everyday life, wellness guides, handpicked apps and real life stories.